Search

 • Students complete practice ARRT® simulated tests to prepare for the certification exam.

 Due to the limited number of spaces available in this program, selection is on a competitive basis.
 Admission occurs once per year for a cohort that begins in the summer.
-To be considered for admission in the summer, prospective students must complete the admission requirements by the second Friday in May.
+To be considered for admission in the summer, prospective students must complete the admission requirements by the third Friday in May.

 Prospective student meetings are MANDATORY for admission into the radiologic technology program.
-Prospective student meetings will be scheduled and posted in the fall.
-Please email with questions about the prospective student meetings.

 Prospective student meetings: